 On behalf of the City of Pittsburgh, he accepted the Innovations in American Government Award from the John F. Kennedy School of Government at Harvard University in 1999.
 The award was for the first-ever use of the Internet to sell municipal bonds, a project Hennigan directed and it was reported in the Wall Street Journal.

-Paul Hennigan is the vice chair of the Pennsylvania Economy League board of directors and a member of the board of directors of the Association of Independent Colleges and Universities (AICUP), the Duquesne Club and the Pittsburgh CLO.
+Hennigan is chair of the Marketing Committee of the Duquesne Club and a member of the board of directors of the Pittsburgh CLO, the Pittsburgh Ballet Theatre, Leadership Pittsburgh, and the Allegheny Conference on Community Development.
 He is an Eagle Scout sponsor for the Boy Scouts of America and a member of Leadership Pittsburgh, Class XII.
 He is married to Colleen, and they have two children.
 The Hennigans reside in Franklin Park, a suburb north of Pittsburgh, Pa.

-Dr. Karen S. McIntyre serves as Point Park University's senior vice president for academic and student affairs and dean of faculty.
-She is a professor of education in the School of Arts and Sciences.
+John H. Pearson serves as Point Park University's provost and senior vice president for academic and student affairs and dean of faculty.
+He is a professor of English in the Department of Literary Arts.

 Senior Vice President of Finance and Operations

-Bridget Mancosh was promoted to the position of senior vice president of finance and operations/chief financial officer for Point Park University in September, 2006.
-She has served in the finance area of the University since 1998.
+Bridget Mancosh was appointed to the position of Senior Vice President of Finance and Operations/Chief Financial Officer for Point Park University in September, 2006.
+She has served in the Finance area of the University since 1998.

-As the chief financial officer of the University, she is responsible for the development of the University's operating and capital budgets, financial reporting, financing decisions, investments, human resources, employee benefits, information technology, collections, student financial aid and all facility operations.
-Mancosh is a certified public accountant, previously working for Deloitte & Touche.
-There, she worked in various industries including manufacturing, not-for-profits, health care and communications.
+As the Senior Vice President and Chief Financial Officer of the University, she is responsible for the development of the University’s operating and capital budgets, financial reporting, financing decisions, enrollment management, human resources, information technology, student financial services, and all facility capital projects and operations of the University.
+Ms. Mancosh is a Certified Public Accountant, previously working for Deloitte & Touche.
+There, she worked in various industries including manufacturing, not for profits, health care and communications.
 She has also worked in banking in the corporate lending area.